airborne-commando/OPSEC-OSINT-Tools/markdown/Digital-Profiling.md

 # Digital Profiling and Behavioral Analysis Guide

-Digital profiling and behavioral analysis[^fbi][^pmc] are powerful techniques for understanding individuals based on their online activities and digital footprints.
+Digital profiling and behavioral analysis[^2][^6] are powerful techniques for understanding individuals based on their online activities and digital footprints.
 While these methods are often used by professionals, you can apply many of the same principles and processes yourself by following a structured approach.

 ---

 ## 1. Understand the Basics

-- **Digital Profiling** is the process of gathering and analyzing information about an individual that exists online, including social media activity, website visits, and more.[^kraakevik]
+- **Digital Profiling** is the process of gathering and analyzing information about an individual that exists online, including social media activity, website visits, and more.[^1]
-- **Behavioral Analysis** involves examining patterns in this data to infer motives, preferences, habits, and even potential future behavior.[^fbi]
+- **Behavioral Analysis** involves examining patterns in this data to infer motives, preferences, habits, and even potential future behavior.[^2]

 ---

 "Although the digital biography contains a host of details about a person, it captures a distorted persona, one who is constructed by a variety of external details."
-—Daniel J. Solove[^muse]
+—Daniel J. Solove[^4]

 ## 2. Collect Digital Biographical Information

-Although most biographies are about well-known individuals, everyone has biographical information about their own lives (Vocabulary.com)[^Biographical].
+Although most biographies are about well-known individuals, everyone has biographical information about their own lives (Vocabulary.com)[^8].

-Start by building a **digital biography**[^usf][^muse][^oracle] of the subject:
+Start by building a **digital biography**[^3][^4][^7] of the subject:

 - Gather identifiers (usernames, email addresses, phone numbers).
 - Track websites visited, forum posts, social media profiles, and public comments.
 - Note recurring usernames or signatures, and search for their permutations across platforms to uncover more accounts.
-- Document all findings in a structured format, updating as new information emerges, archive everything **when legal**.
+- Document all findings in a structured format, updating as new information emerges, archive everything **within legal limits**.

 ---

 ## 3. Analyze Behavioral Patterns

-- Look for patterns in the subject’s online activity: posting times, topics of interest, language use, and interaction styles.
+- Look for patterns in the subjects online activity: posting times, topics of interest, language use, and interaction styles.
 - Identify preferred platforms, communities, and types of content engaged with.
 - Examine connections: friends, followers, and interaction networks can reveal social circles and influence.